Security proofs for practical QKD: variations, techniques, gaps, and limitations: Acknowledgments

 \section{Acknowledgments}

 This article was written as part of the Qu-Gov project, which was commissioned by the German Federal Ministry of Finance.
 We thank the Bundesdruckerei --- Innovation Leadership and Team for their support and encouragement.
+In particular, we thank Holger Eble of the Bundesdruckerei and Tobias Hemmert of the Federal Office for Information Security (BSI) for providing valuable feedback and comments on drafts of this manuscript.

 The writing of this document greatly benefited from interactions with the wider community, which includes numerous insights, discussions, and feedback, over many years.
 However, any errors or omissions are entirely our own responsibility.
 We would like to thank Takaya Matsuura for teaching the details of the phase error correction proof approach.
 We would like to thank Masato Koashi for further explaining the applications of the phase error correction proof approach, and the source-replacement scheme as applied to this proof technique.
 We thank Fred Fung for explaining the universal squasher to us.
 We thank Toyohiro Tsurumaru, Victor Zapatero, Margarida Pereira and Guillermo Curr\'{a}s-Lorenzo for helpful discussions about the EUR and phase error correction techniques, and the similarities between them.
 We also thank Ian George, Jie Lin and Peter Brown for helpful discussions on the EAT and its improved versions.
 We thank Christoph Pacher for providing detailed feedback on the first version of this work.